-Visits to places of worship are statutory within the Croydon Agreed Syllabus.
-Information on planning visits can be found in the syllabus and at www.reconsultant.co.uk.
+Visits to places of worship are statutory within the Croydon Agreed Syllabus 2024.
+Information on planning visits can be found in the syllabus.

 When visiting a place of worship, it is important that teachers make themselves aware of respectful dress codes and behaviour required by different faiths both for pupils and adults.